Equivariant localization and completion in cyclic homology and derived loop spaces: Introduction

 \subsection{Acknowledgements}

-I would like to thank my advisor David Nadler for our numerous conversations regarding this topic, for his suggestions which led to the writing of this paper, and for his many helpful comments on its writing.
-I would also like to thank Daniel Halpern-Leistner for his suggestions which led to some arguments in this note.
-I would further like to thank David Ben-Zvi for discussions regarding \cite{BZN:LC} \cite{BZN:LR} and Bhargav Bhatt for explaining his results in \cite{Bh:DDR}, as well as Shishir Agrawal and Brian Hwang for miscellaneous discussions on this subject.
+I would like to thank David Nadler for our numerous conversations regarding this topic and for suggestions leading to and during the writing of this paper.
+I would also like to thank Daniel Halpern-Leistner for suggestions regarding the equivariant cyclic bar complex, David Ben-Zvi for suggestions regarding twisted circle actions and Bhargav Bhatt for explaining how his results in \cite{Bh:DDR} extend to the case of stacks.
+Finally, I would like to thank Shishir Agrawal for numerous helpful discussions, and Brian Hwang for his comments on this paper.
 This work was mostly carried out at UC Berkeley, in part at Cornell University, and was partially supported by NSF RTG grant DMS-1646385.